Naveen4005/PDFExtractor/README.md

 # PDFExtractor
 Hello everyone,
-I'm here to help you to implement the #PDFExtractor project with existing files.
+I'm here to help you to implement the #PDFExtractor project with the files.
 I'll explain everything step-by-step.

 step 1: it is a create-react-app project